Why Does Everyone Have An LED Mask Right Now?

 What are LED face masks — and how does red light work on skin?

 Though they resemble something out of a sci-fi movie, the science behind LED masks doesn’t have to be complicated.
-Dr Jonathan Kentley, consultant dermatologist and British Skin Foundation spokesperson, explains that LED masks typically emit a mix of red light, infrared light and blue light.
+Dr. Jonathan Kentley, consultant dermatologist, explains that LED masks typically emit a mix of red light, infrared light and blue light.
 They are all different wavelengths on the electromagnetic spectrum.
-“They work via a mechanism called photobiomodulation,” says Dr Kentley, “and during this process, light energy is absorbed into the skin.”
+“They work via a mechanism called photobiomodulation,” says Dr. Kentley, “and during this process, light energy is absorbed into the skin.”

 What are the main skincare benefits of LED face masks with red light, blue light and infrared light?

-For the privilege of clearer, smoother skin, you can expect to pay up to £600 for an at-home LED mask.
-Still, the anecdotal evidence in their favour is stacking up.
+For the privilege of clearer, smoother skin, you can expect to pay up to $500 for an at-home LED mask.
+Still, the anecdotal evidence in their favor is stacking up.
 I asked a handful of friends, beauty editor colleagues and my little black book of experts for their thoughts, and the volume of responses I received was overwhelming.

 Fresher, more glowing skin was the main benefit; one respondent even credited her LED mask with keeping her skin “Botox-free”.
 But a reduction in acne and acne scars, and the ability to speed up the healing process of breakouts, were also among the most popular replies.
 Freelance beauty journalist Ata-Owaji Victor attributes her clearer skin to both professional and at-home LED treatment, citing the Ssense Beauty LED Wand Enhancer as a great tool to use on hormonal breakouts.
 So what does the science say?